There’s early excitement for the iPhone 9, so here’s what we already know about the iPhone 9 release date, specs, features, price and more.

 For reference, the current Apple A11 Bionic chip had two high-performance cores that were 25% faster than the old Apple A10 Fusion.
 And the four high-efficiency cores are up to 70% faster than the power-sipping cores in the A10.

 The easiest way for Apple to improve its chipset is to move to a more efficient manufacturing process.
-The Apple A11 chip was build on a 10nm process; that’s the distance between transistors – the smaller the distance, the more transistors you can cram in and boost computing power.
+The Apple A11 chip was built on a 10nm process; that’s the distance between transistors – the smaller the distance, the more transistors you can cram in and boost computing power.

 Many companies are already working on a 7nm process, including Samsung and TSMC – both of which have supplied Apple with components previously.
 We’ll update this article with 7nm progress as we hear news on it.